-Lincoln County has a need for at least two to three full-time childcare providers in the Lincoln or Sylvan Grove areas for all ages including infants.
+Lincoln County has a need for at least two to three full-time childcare providers for all ages including infants.
 Our current providers are well respected in the community; however, they are typically full and cannot accept any more children under their childcare license.
-This provides a unique opportunity for an individual to start a business and be successful.
+This provides a unique opportunity for an individual to start a business and be successful!

 Benefits of owning and operating an in-home licensed daycare include: be your own boss, earn an income, gain tax write-offs for common household purchases (because they are critical for business operations), provide a positive and stable environment for children to grow and learn, provide a needed service to parents, and be an important part of a child’s life.

 For individuals looking to start a business, there are many resources available to help you get started:

-- Kansas Child Care Aware – Helps providers get started by offering training and certifications, assisting with planning and overcoming hurdles, and providing step-by-step assistance.
-Once a provider is operating, they help refer parents to providers that have openings.
+- Kansas Child Care Aware– Helps providers get started by offering training and certifications, assisting with planning and overcoming hurdles, and providing step-by-step assistance.
+Once a provider is operating, they help refer parents to providers.